Genes are contained in chromosomes, which are in the cell nucleus.

 Variation in some traits, such as eye color or blood type, is considered normal.
 Other variations, such as albinism, Marfan syndrome, and Huntington disease, harm body structure or function and are considered disorders.
 However, not all such gene abnormalities are uniformly harmful.
 For example, one copy of the sickle cell gene can provide protection against malaria, but two copies of the gene cause sickle cell anemia.

 A genetic disorder is a detrimental trait caused by an abnormal gene.
-The abnormal gene may be inherited or may arise spontaneously as a result of a mutation.
+The abnormal gene may be inherited or may arise spontaneously as a result of a new mutation.
 Gene abnormalities are fairly common.
 Humans carry an average of 100 to 400 abnormal genes.
 However, most of the time the corresponding gene on the other chromosome in the pair is normal and prevents any harmful effects.
 In the general population, the chance of a person having two copies of the same abnormal gene (and hence a disorder) is very small.
 However, in children who are offspring of close blood relatives, the chances are higher.
 Chances are also higher among children of parents who have married within an isolated population, such as the Amish or Mennonites.